ohlrogge/azure-devops-training/README.md

 Update the template pipeline to use another repository as a resource.

-1. Instead of using the steps template from your repository, use the steps template from the training repository.
+1. Instead of using the steps template from your repository, use the steps template from the template repository.
 1. Run the pipeline and verify that it works as expected.
-1. Revert the changes to use your original steps template
+1. Revert the changes to use your own steps template

 ## Task 06: Use jobs and service connections